Built by a Brain

 Everything Clicked.

-I was diagnosed as a child — but I blocked it out.
-It was only as a young adult, after constantly hearing "what the fuck is wrong with you?" that it clicked.
-And I remembered.
+I was diagnosed as a child... but I blocked it out.
+It was only as a young adult, after constantly hearing "what the f*ck is wrong with you Tommy?" that it clicked.
+And I remembered...

 Suddenly, years of chaos made sense.
 The lost keys.
 The abandoned hobbies.
 The inability to start the thing I desperately wanted to start.
 The 14 alarms to do one task.
 The guilt spiral after missing another deadline.

 But here's what nobody tells you after diagnosis: knowing your brain is different doesn't come with a manual.
-And the products out there?
+And the stuff out there to actually help?
 Either clinical beige sadness or cringey "neurospicy" merch.
 Where was the stuff that actually felt like me?

 this is the face of executive dysfunction